Professor Peter Wilson

 - (with Robert Evans and Michael Schaich) The Holy Roman Empire, 1495-1806 (Oxford: Oxford University Press, 2011).

 - The Holy Roman Empire 1495-1806 (Studies in European History Series) (entirely revised 2nd ed., Basingstoke: Palgrave, 2011).

 - The Thirty Years War: A Sourcebook (Basingstoke: Palgrave, 2010).

 - Europe’s Tragedy: A History of the Thirty Years War (London: Allen Lane/Penguin, 2009).
 Also published as The Thirty Years War: Europe’s Tragedy by Harvard University Press, 2009.
-Polish translation forthcoming with F.H.U.
-Napoleon V Dariusz Marszalek (Oswiecim) 2017; German edition will be published by Philipp von Zabern in October 2017; Spanish edition will be published in two volumes by Desperta Ferro Ediciones in 2017-18; Chinese translation forthcoming with Post Wave (Beijing); Macedonian translation forthcoming with ARS Studio, sponsored by the Macedonian Ministry of Culture.
+Polish translation with F.H.U.
+Napoleon V Dariusz Marszalek (Oswiecim, 2017); German edition (Theiss, 2017); Spanish edition will be published in two volumes by Desperta Ferro Ediciones in 2017-18; Chinese translation forthcoming with Post Wave (Beijing); Macedonian translation forthcoming with ARS Studio, sponsored by the Macedonian Ministry of Culture.

 - (with Alan Forrest) The Bee and the Eagle: Napoleonic France and the end of the Holy Roman Empire, 1806 (Basingstoke: Palgrave, 2009).

 - A Companion to Eighteenth-Century Europe (Oxford: Blackwell, 2008; paperback edition 2013).

 - Warfare in Europe 1815-1914 (International Library of Military History) (Aldershot: Ashgate, 2006).

 - 1848.
 The Year of Revolutions (International Library of Essays in Political History) (Aldershot: Ashgate, 2006).